 He is married to fellow Shameless

 actress Anne Marie Duff, has a son and currently resides in London.

-- Adorkable: He has played cute nerds in the 2002 miniseries White Teeth, Starter For 10, The Last Station, and X-Men: First Class.
+- Adorkable/Typecasting: He has played cute nerds in the 2002 miniseries White Teeth, Starter For 10, The Last Station, X-Men: First Class and Arthur Christmas.
+Presumably the actor tends to gravitate towards these roles because he's a geek in Real Life (e.g. his favourite fandom is Star Trek).

-- Badass: He did almost all of his own stunts in British thriller Welcome to the Punch, as you can see in this featurette.
+- Badass: He performed almost all of his own stunts in Welcome to the Punch, as you can see in this featurette.